madri308/NewsletterApp/README.md

 - Merge styles linked to the html automatically.
 - Open/Send the mail with outlook.
 - Visualize the mail with a browser.
-- Load a signature, for this you should create a signature with no images called "StandardNoImages"
+- Load a signature, for this you should create a signature with no images called "StandardNoImages".

 ## How to run it:

+### Manually

 Install the reqs